rcac-geo/workshop-qgis/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::: callout

 When adding a data source, QGIS attempts to identify its Coordinate Reference System (CRS) from sources like a shapefile's .prj file.
 If no CRS information is found, QGIS prompts you to specify it.
 You can modify this behavior in Settings -> Options -> CRS to automatically assign either the project's CRS or a designated default CRS.
+(Graser et al., 2017)

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ##### (2) Load CSV files
-* Add Delimited Text Layer option available via the menu entry by going to Layer | Add Layer | Add Delimited Text Layer
+* Step 1: Layer -> Add Layer -> Add Delimited Text Layer
+* Step 2: Make changes as the red box in the picture below.

 <img width="893" alt="Screenshot 2025-02-25 at 2 41 23 PM" src="https://github.com/user-attachments/assets/4ccee5c6-a3d0-4292-8751-04b044d875b0" />

-* You will see the shapefile has been added to Layers as below.
+* Step 3: You will see the shapefile has been added to Layers as below.

 <img width="612" alt="Picture4" src="https://github.com/user-attachments/assets/db0dd043-5c42-48c2-b929-c48f24f010b6" />

 ##### (3) Load Raster files
-* Step1: Layer | Add Layer | Add Raster Layer
+* Step1: Layer -> Add Layer -> Add Raster Layer
 * Step2: Input your path of "landcover.img" and hit "add"

 ![](https://github.com/user-attachments/assets/6566ea7f-8ca9-4def-96b3-ae16671039bf)